ilialecha/Protein-protein-interaction/README.md

 This set of python scripts is mainly prepared to work with a PDB file with a single structure containing two main chains.It has been firstly developed to analyze the protein-to-protein interaction between SPIKE Protein and ACE2.
-For more information about the PDB structure used: https://www.rcsb.org/structure/6M0J
+For more information about the PDB structure being used in this project: https://www.rcsb.org/structure/6M0J